fnproject/docs/cli/how-to/create-init-image.md

 ETAM SEY
 ```

 You can `docker push` this image to a registry to share it with others, and it should be clear how to create more complex init-images too.
-Remember that you are not limited to `COPY` for adding a tarball, you could create it on the fly within the image if you wanted to do some deeper customization.
+Remember that you are not limited to `COPY` for adding a tarball, you could create it on the fly within the init-image if you wanted to do some deeper customization.